-- You are to homes or rental properties in a particular area for discriminatory reasons
+- You are directed to homes or rental properties in a particular area for discriminatory reasons.

 - A landlord refuses to let you make reasonable modifications to your dwelling or common use areas, at your expense, if necessary for the handicapped person to use the housing.
 (Where reasonable, the landlord may permit changes only if you agree to restore the property to its original condition when your move).

 - A landlord refuses to rent to you because you have 1 or more children under 18 living with you.
-Housing for older persons may be exempt.
+Housing that is legally limited to older persons may be exempt.

 Housing Covered by the Fair Housing Act

 The federal Fair Housing Act covers most housing.
-In some circumstances, the Act exempts owner occupied building with no more than 4 units, single-family housing sod or rented without the use of a broker and housing operated by organizations and private clubs that limit occupancy to members.
+In some circumstances, the Act exempts owner-occupied buildings with no more than 4 units, single-family housing sold or rented without the use of a broker, and housing operated by organizations and private clubs that limit occupancy to members.